elixirschool/elixirschool/lessons/en/misc/plug.md

----
+%{
-version: 2.2.0
+  version: "2.2.0",
-title: Plug
+  title: "Plug",
----
+  excerpt: """
   If you're familiar with Ruby you can think of Plug as Rack with a splash of Sinatra.
 It provides a specification for web application components and adapters for web servers.
 While not part of Elixir core, Plug is an official Elixir project.